ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 #### Adding Message Framers to Connections

 The Message Framer object can be added to one or more Preconnections to run on top of transport protocols.
-Multiple Framers may be added.
-If multiple Framers are added, the last one added runs first when framing outbound messages, and last when parsing inbound data.
+Multiple Framers may be added to a connection;
+in this case, the Framers operate as a framing stack, i.e. the last one added runs first when framing outbound messages, and last when parsing inbound data.

 The following example adds a basic HTTP Message Framer to a Preconnection: